Father rescues daughter after she was bitten by shark at NC’s Bald Head Island

-A shark attacked a female swimmer off Bald Head Island Sunday, biting her on her right calf, according to the Brunswick County Sheriff’s Office.
+A shark attacked a girl swimming off Bald Head Island Sunday, biting her on her right calf, according to the Brunswick County Sheriff’s Office.

-No information about her condition was available early Monday.
-Her age and name were not released.
+The Bald Head Island Department of Public Safety identified the victim as a juvenile and declined to release her name and age.
+The wound was not life threatening, Bald Head officials said.

 A police report released by the sheriff’s office states the incident occurred about 10:30 a.m.
 Sunday and that the female was out of the water on a sandbar when she was first heard screaming.